SPF-OST/optihood/README.md

 ## Installation

-As of now, optihood is available as an open source code and needs to be installed from source.
+As of now, optihood is available as open-source code and needs to be installed from source.
 Please follow the instructions mentioned below to complete the installation.
 The commands given below are suited for the Windows platform and should be run from within the optihood directory in a Command Prompt.
 For other platforms, similar alternative commands could be used.